Park Fire

-The Park Fire was an extremely large and destructive wildfire in Northern California's Butte and Tehama counties.
+The Park Fire was a large and destructive wildfire in Northern California's Butte and Tehama counties.
 It ignited on July 24, 2024 in an alleged act of arson in the city of Chico's Bidwell Park in Butte County.
 Defying initial fire suppression efforts, the Park Fire grew rapidly over the following days, burning into the Ishi Wilderness and the Lassen National Forest.
-Thousands of people in foothill communities evacuated, Lassen Volcanic National Park closed to the public, and hundreds of buildings were destroyed.
+Thousands of people in foothill communities evacuated, Lassen Volcanic National Park closed to the public for three weeks, and hundreds of buildings were destroyed.
 The fire burned a total of 429603 acre before being fully contained on September 26, 2024.
 Fire suppression operations cost $351 million.

-The Park Fire became the largest wildfire of California's 2024 wildfire season, the fourth largest in California history, the second largest single wildfire (as compared to a wildfire complex, with multiple ignition points), and the largest fire ever caused by arson in the state.
+The Park Fire became the largest wildfire of California's 2024 wildfire season, the fourth largest in California history, the second largest single wildfire (as compared to a wildfire complex, with multiple fires), and the largest fire ever caused by arson in the state.

 Background

-The brisk expansion of the Park Fire in late July was driven in large part by antecedent hot and dry conditions.
-July of 2024 was California's hottest month ever recorded, stoked by an almost two-week heatwave focused on the interior of the state.
+The growth of the Park Fire in late July was enabled by hot and dry conditions.
+July 2024 was California's hottest month ever recorded, thanks to an almost two-week heatwave in the interior of the state.
 Areas in the fire's vicinity endured temperatures of 100 to 110 F during the week before it began; in Chico itself the temperature surpassed 100 F on the majority of days in July.

-Evaporative demand (a measure of the atmosphere's capability to draw water out of vegetation and other sources of moisture) increased across much of the state, and particularly so in the Central Valley.
-This led to an increase in fire danger.
-California had already had an active fire season: by July 23, the day before the Park Fire ignited, approximately 287000 acre had burned across the state.
+Evaporative demand (a measure of the atmosphere's capability to draw water out of vegetation and other sources of moisture) increased across much of the state, and particularly so in the Central Valley, which led to an increase in fire danger.
+California had already had an active fire season; by July 23, the day before the Park Fire ignited, approximately 287000 acre had burned across the state.
 This was more than twice the year-to-date average.

 Butte County, where the fire began, has endured several of the state's largest, deadliest, and most destructive wildfires.
 The Camp Fire in 2018, the North Complex Fire in 2020, and the Dixie Fire in 2021 all burned at least partially within Butte County.
 The county's topography ranges from the flat Central Valley in the west to the forested Sierra Nevada in the east, with grasslands, oak woodlands, and chaparral landscapes in between.
 Hot and dry summer weather, fire-receptive vegetation, and large roadless areas enable wildfires in the region to become large.
 A New York Times analysis calculated that 38 percent of Butte County and 40 percent of Tehama County burned in wildfires between 2014 and 2024.
 The area burned in 2014–2024 was four to five times as large as the area burned in the two counties in the previous decade.